-Commissioner East didn't think so.
+Commissioner East stated that she didn't think so.

 Commissioner McNinch asked why the provision was even in the language and why it was written that way specifically.

 Analyst Musso stated that she believed it was written that way because a person who is with the youth is guilty of a misdemeanor.
 That adult with them would be charged.